Skip to main content

 • March 11, 2022

-Asacol HD (mesalamine) "Diagnosed with UC at 21/22 years old.
-As disease progressed, updated diagnosis to Crohn's Disease.
-Daily dosages of Asacol HD 800 since medication manufactured.
+Mesalamine "Diagnosed with UC at 21/22 years old.
+As the disease progressed, the updated diagnosis to Crohn's disease.
+Daily dosages of Asacol HD 800 since the medication was manufactured.
 2021-2022 medication difficult to locate.
-Recently without medication for 14 days and Crohn's symptoms started to appear sending me between bathroom and bed.
+Recently, without medication for 14 days, Crohn's symptoms started to appear, sending me between the bathroom and bed.
 Ate baby food.
-Obtained medication on 15th day and symptoms subsided.
+Obtained medication on the 15th day, and symptoms subsided.
 Now, eating normally within one week.
-Dosage 3x day without food.
-Crohn's into remission as medication stops inflammation."
+Dosage 3x a day without food.
+Crohn's in remission as medication stops inflammation."

 10 / 10